kirtide/SynthMSAADisabler/README.md

 This mod is a basic MSAA disabler for Synth Riders.

+## Why?

 Since the v3 release of the game, MSAA is "baked" at 4x.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

+Having MSAA running at 4x, especially in VR, is and can be very resource intensive.

-While it would be possible for a mod to fix this button, I decided to keep it simple and disable MSAA entirely.
+While it would be possible for a mod to fix this button itself, I decided to keep it simple and completely disable MSAA.

 (totally because its out-of-scope and not because i can barely program)